The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR are

 - increased access to the courts by residents of Ontario for the protection of the environment; and

 - enhanced protection for employees who act in respect of environmental harm.

-The EBR requires a Statement of Environmental Values (SEV) from all prescribed ministries.
+The EBR requires a Statement of Environmental Values (SEV) from all prescribed ministries as stated in Part I of regulation 73/94.
 The prescribed ministries are listed at: https://ero.ontario.ca/page/sevs

 SEVs are a means for designated government ministries to record their commitment to the environment and be accountable for ensuring consideration of the environment in their decisions.
 A SEV explains:

 - how the purposes of the EBR will be applied when decisions that might significantly affect the environment are made in the ministry; and

-- How consideration of the purposes of the EBR will be integrated with other considerations, including social, economic, Indigenous, and scientific considerations that are part of decision-making in the Ministry.
+- how the consideration of the purposes of the EBR will be integrated with other considerations, including social, economic, Indigenous and scientific considerations that are part of decision-making in the Ministry.

 It is each Minister's responsibility to take every reasonable step to ensure that the SEV is considered whenever decisions that might significantly affect the environment are made in the ministry.